meowAni/LSTMelody/README.md

   [Download FluidR3_GM.sf2](https://drive.google.com/file/d/1f0OfVrfhGyjWwVl_nS1mucT59QjX8fRy/view?usp=sharing)

+- Files shared between training/ and backend/ were removed from training/ to avoid duplication.

 ## 📈 Training Results

 - As the model is an LSTM-based architecture trained on only 1000 songs, it struggles to capture intricate musical patterns effectively.
 This limitation leads to the performance plateauing in some aspects even after extended training.